 Known for: Extreme comfortability and ergonomic design

 Sometimes, gamers can underestimate how important ergonomic designs are.
 Over time, badly designed mice can be a problem for our wrists.
-The Logitech MX Vertical handles this problem wonderfully.
-Even across super long play sessions, the MX will ensure you never strain your wrist.
+The Logitech MX Vertical handles this problem wonderfully and is considered one of the best ergonomic gaming mice out there.
+Even across super-long play sessions, the MX will ensure you never strain your wrist.

-For those of you who are in to RGB everything, the MX Vertical might not be the right choice for you.
-However, aesthetic is still top-tier and looks gorgeous.
+For those of you who are into RGB everything, the MX Vertical might not be the right choice for you.
+However, the aesthetic is still top-tier and looks gorgeous.

 Logitech G Pro Wireless